ggdurrant/EvoNoodles/README.md

 An example simulation without predators shows how the population evolves to increase all of their attributes and loss.
 The more efficient noodles are also longer living as they evolve, shown in the average age of noodles towards the end, and their reproduction rate is selected as a necessarily beneficial trait.

-The populations size, average age, total deaths, and average health over time:
+The populations' size, average age, total deaths, and average health over time:

 <img src='/images/trial13_living.png'/>

-The populations average attributes:
+The populations' average attributes:

 <img src='/images/trial13_attributes.png'/>